alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 An appropriate (external) authority (such as the reportee's employee or a law enforcement mechanism) will be identified who can respond to the reported incident with the appropriate action.
 The report will be passed to the external authority with an agreement to receive an update from their enforcement process.

-An internal resolution will be agreed to provide support for the reporter and the person(s) harmed, as well as the continued participation of the reportee (see **13**).
+An internal resolution will be agreed upon to provide support for the reporter and the person(s) harmed, as well as the continued participation of the reportee (see **13**).
 The resolution or decision made by the external authority may or may not have an impact on the internal resolution.
-A transparency report will be shared with the members of the Open Research Community Building team.
+A transparency report will be shared with the members of the Open Research Community Management team.

 ## 13. Resolutions for reports in the scope of this Code of Conduct